-The Inpatient Pediatric Unit at Rochester General Hospital provides consistent, supportive, and nurturing family centered care.
+The Inpatient Pediatric Unit at Rochester General Hospital provides consistent, supportive, and nurturing family-centered care.
 Our state-of-the-art pediatric care meets the physical, emotional, and psychosocial needs of our patients and their families.
-Our goal is to maintain an environment conducive to healing, and one that is reflective of trust, honesty, and respect to our patients, families, and staff.
+Our goal is to maintain an environment conducive to healing, and one that is reflective of trust, honesty, and respect for our patients, families, and staff.

 Highly skilled and experienced professionals are involved in your child’s care throughout their hospital stay and consist of pediatricians, nurses, social workers, behavioral health professionals, and more.

 Your child’s doctor, often referred to as the attending physician, supervises your child’s care during their stay.
 The attending physician may be assisted by other physicians on the hospital’s staff.
 Our team consists of board-certified pediatricians and resident physicians who have completed additional years of advanced training to become specialists in pediatric medicine.
 Our physicians are available 24-hours a day.

 A Registered Nurse (RN) with pediatric expertise is assigned to care for your child.
 Every effort is made for the same nurse to care for your child throughout your child’s hospital stay.
 Licensed Practical Nurses (LPNs) will also assist in your child’s care.
 Your child’s nurse can answer any questions you may have about your child’s illness and treatment.
 All staff is pediatric-trained and are all PALS certified (Pediatric Advanced Life Support).

 Social workers help patients and families cope with problems that often accompany an illness.
 In addition to providing counseling for emotional concerns, social workers put you in touch with community agencies that can assist you with transportation, finances, and other services that may be necessary once your child returns home.
 Let your child’s nurse know if you’d like to speak with a social worker.